pub struct KeyStoreContext<'a, Ids: KeyIds> {

 This context contains access to the user keys stored in the super::KeyStore (sometimes

-) and it also contains it’s own individual secure backend for key
+referred to as global keys) and it also contains it’s own individual secure backend for key

 will be cleared when this context goes out of scope and is dropped and they do not affect either